AveXis: More Excuses And More Delay, While Superior Competing Drug Receives Approval For Shipment Next Week

 Conclusion

 The $1.6 billion market cap for AVXS is a farce.
-AVXS is a company that can't even start a phase 1 trial on time.
+AVXS is a company that can't even start a Phase 1 trial on time.
 The bull case continues to break down upon closer inspection, and management's latest stunt the week before Christmas only further tarnish their reputation within the investment community.
 The approval of SPINRAZA - not to mention repeated IND delays from AVXS - put the bull thesis to rest here.
 Sell or short this stock, it's going much lower.

 Disclosure: I am/we are short AVXS.